-- Do not eat solid foods after midnight the night before your surgery.
-Do not drink anything, not even water, after midnight.
-Please know that your surgery can be delayed if you don't follow these instructions. - Report any changes in your physical condition to your physicians.
-A number of problems may require the postponement of your surgery.
-These include a sore throat, a cold, a fever, dental problems, difficulty urinating, and skin conditions such as rashes or abrasions.
+- You'll be instructed by your surgical team on when to stop eating and drinking before your surgery.
+Be aware that your surgery can be delayed if you don't follow these instructions. - Report any changes in your physical condition to your physicians.
+A number of problems may require postponing your surgery.
+These include a sore throat, a cold, a fever, dental problems, difficulty urinating and skin conditions such as rashes or abrasions.